 Let’s imagine we have a dilemma whether to seek advice or not.
 We have the knowledge available to us – from books, magazines and online publications.
 We observe our children with our caring and loving eyes.
 We do seek evidences that all is going well.
 Then we spot some signal that might worry us – child’s motor or sensory development doesn’t seem to be as fast as other children.
 How can we know whether it is just the child’s nature and her own path of development or there is something we should have a closer look at?

 What can help manage our own emotions to allow us to make the right decision?

-- Make sure you use the right source of knowledge – child development studies are very advanced nowadays and we have access to knowledge which helps us to understand our children’s developmental issues.
+- Use the right source of knowledge – child development studies are very advanced nowadays and we have access to knowledge which helps us to understand our children’s developmental issues.
 If looking at the growth or development charts or statistics of any kind: read them properly: take all range of results into account (see my post) rather than only average result which is inadequate in assessing our children’s’ progress.

-- Avoid posting real worries on large forums for parents – as you get all sorts of contradicting information which will only make us more confused.
+- Avoid posting real worries on large forums for parents – as you get all sorts of contradicting information which will only make you more confused.

 - Sit with your emotions – what is it that you feel about the possible issue?
 Are you worried?
 Are you avoiding this feeling by pushing all bad thoughts away and not even considering any further actions?
 Are you criticising yourselves for being too cautious?
 What is really going on within and for yourself?

 - Be aware of external influences.
-We have a knowledge which might be helpful but might be intimidating at the same time.
+We have some knowledge which might be helpful but might be intimidating at the same time.
 We have a social network which can be precious but can put unnecessary pressure on us – fuelling rivalry or anxieties.
-We have a family which wants best for us an our child but can also pass on expectations which we are not comfortable with.
+We have family which wants best for us and our child but can also pass on expectations which we are not comfortable with.
 It’s important to know these possible influences and learn to protect against them.